supreme38/inspire_app/README.md

 Heroku does not like it when I upload pictures directly onto their servers.
 Upload pictures will get deleted when server goes idle.
 But you can still test a fully working live demo [here](https://inspired-site.herokuapp.com/).

 ## Features
-- Share your projects
+- Post your projects
-- Post comments
+- Comment section
 - Like and dislikes

 ## Prerequisites